 We are proud to announce that team organization at Text United just got a big improvement!
-From now on, global companies that need more organization management within their own team are able to sort out team members by assigning them to different localization business units.
-How exactly does it work?
+From now on, global companies that need more organizational management within their own team are able to sort out team members by assigning them to different localization business units.
+How exactly does this work?
 Let’s dive in!

 What is the difference between localization teams and localization business units?

-To properly describe localization business units, we first need to explain how is this different than managing teams.
+To properly describe localization business units, we first need to explain how this is different to managing teams.
 Of course, Text United is a collaborative translation platform designed for teams.

 Usually, these teams consist of three user levels:

 #1) User – Has only access to translation tasks and can create internal translation projects

 #2) Power User – Can create both internal and paid (outsourced) translation projects